monistowl/enoch/ROADMAP.md

 **Tasks:**

-1. Collapse team states into a “side to evaluate”: treat `(Blue + Black)` as one side, `(Red + Yellow)` as the other when evaluating positions.
+1. [ ] Collapse team states into a “side to evaluate”.
-2. Implement a simple evaluation heuristic:
+2. [ ] Implement a simple evaluation heuristic.

-   * Material values tuned to Zalewski’s observed piece strengths (rook heavy in endgame; queen comparatively weak etc.).
-3. Implement a very shallow minimax or Monte-Carlo playout engine that chooses moves for both armies on a team.
+3. [ ] Implement a very shallow minimax or Monte-Carlo playout engine.

 ### 5.2 – Dice-driven divination mode